 Create a collection!
 This could be seashells you find at the beach, cool leaves from the park, your toy cars, or rocks-- anything you can think of!
-Draw a picture of what you collected, then divide your collection into different groups and answer the questions left over?
+Draw a picture of what you collected, then divide your collection into different groups and answer the questions

-strei ale quesa
+answer the questions

-My collection ha
+My collection ha asiten ns.

-Divide your coll
+Divide your coll Divide your collection into groups of

 2 5 10 3

 How many groups did you make?

-How many did you have
+How many did you have left over?